CodeYourFuture/GitHomeworkFixErrors/README.md

 1. You should `fork` this repository
 2. Clone the repository to your computer
 3. Fix the errors in Linus's homework in `homework.md`
-4. Create a Pull Request back to this repository with the correct answers
+4. Create a Pull Request back to this repository with the correct answers.